Year 4 had an amazing time at the Apple Store on the 5th and 6th of December.

-The class teacher for year 4 is Miss Robinson and the teaching assistant is Mrs Madden.
+The class teacher for Year 4 is Mr Pritchard and the teaching assistant is Mrs Darlington.

 Here you will find out lots of important information about topics, trips and other activities.
 As well as photographs and examples of our wonderful work.